Seasawher/mathlib4-help/docs/commands.md

 `#min_imports in cmd` scans the syntax `cmd` and the declaration obtained by elaborating `cmd` to find a collection of minimal imports that should be sufficient for `cmd` to work.

+## \#min_imports
+Defined in: `«command#min_imports»`

+Try to compute a minimal set of imports for this file, by analyzing the declarations.

+This must be run at the end of the file, and is not aware of syntax and tactics, so the results will likely need to be adjusted by hand.

+## \#minimize_imports
+Defined in: `«command#minimize_imports»`

 ## \#norm_num
 Defined in: `Mathlib.Tactic.normNumCmd`